NoOPeEKS/DataNvim/.github/README.md

-# DataVim
+# DataNvim
-DataVim is a Neovim setup prepared for Data Science and to easily run code and interact with Jupyter Notebooks without ever leaving your terminal.
+DataNvim is a Neovim setup prepared for Data Science and to easily run code and interact with Jupyter Notebooks without ever leaving your terminal.
 It also provides a well structured config that makes it an easy starting point to extend it as you want.

 Here will go a demo video of when it's fully completed.
 ## Requirements